 She was a gift from my grandpa, my mom’s dad, and my uncle, one of her four brothers.
 They just so happen to be my first visitors at the hospital I was born in.
 I’m guessing they may have picked it up in the gift shop on their way in.
 I’ve had it ever since.

 How does this connect with the story above?
 They came down from Milwaukee, Wisconsin to fix my mom’s car.
 They didn’t know when they got there that my mom had just had me.
 I guess I also came earlier than expected.
 Imagining them walking in with this particular doll makes me smile, I’m sure it made my mom smile too.
 I guess because of the type of doll she is, and simply because of the contrast to the humble and modest type of men they both are, or were.
 My grandfather passed away when I was four.
+(Update: my uncle passed away in August of 2022)

 This doll always sat on a shelf in my room above my bed.
 I saw it everyday.
 I believe it is why I have a strong feeling of happiness and cheerfulness when I see the color yellow.